Wide-body aircraft

-A wide-body aircraft, also known as a twin-aisle aircraft, is an airliner with a fuselage wide enough to accommodate two passenger aisles with seven or more seats abreast.
+A wide-body aircraft, also known as a twin-aisle aircraft and in the largest cases as a jumbo jet, is an airliner with a fuselage wide enough to accommodate two passenger aisles with seven or more seats abreast.
 The typical fuselage diameter is 5 to 6 m.
 In the typical wide-body economy cabin, passengers are seated seven to ten abreast, allowing a total capacity of 200 to 850 passengers.
+Seven-abreast aircraft typically seat 160 to 260 passengers, eight-abreast 250 to 380, nine- and ten-abreast 350 to 480.
 The largest wide-body aircraft are over 6 m wide, and can accommodate up to eleven passengers abreast in high-density configurations.

-By comparison, a typical narrow-body airliner has a diameter of 3 to 4 m, with a single aisle, and seats between two and six people abreast.
+By comparison, a typical narrow-body aircraft has a diameter of 3 to 4 m, with a single aisle, and seats between two and six people abreast.

 Wide-body aircraft were originally designed for a combination of efficiency and passenger comfort and to increase the amount of cargo space.
 However, airlines quickly gave in to economic factors, and reduced the extra passenger space in order to insert more seats and increase revenue and profits.

-Wide-body aircraft are also used for the transport of commercial freight and cargo and other special uses, described further below.
+Wide-body aircraft are also used by commercial cargo airlines, along with other specialized uses.